 U.S. persons who have an interest in a Passive Foreign Investment Company (PFIC) must also file form 8621.
 Many Canadian mutual funds and holding companies are considered PFIC holdings, and give rise to additional reporting requirements, and for the possible inclusion of unrealized changes in market value in current income.
 Provisions do exist for deducting unrealized losses.
 It is not recommended that U.S. citizens hold investments in PFIC assets without prior analysis of the possible negative tax effect.

-Canadian TFSA (Tax Free Savings Accounts) and RESP (Registered Education Savings Plans), among other types of foreign trusts, are considered foreign grantor trusts for U.S. purposes.
+Canadian TFSA (Tax Free Savings Accounts) among other types of foreign trusts, are considered foreign grantor trusts for U.S. purposes.
 Accordingly, any U.S. person who is a beneficiary of a foreign grantor

 trust must file form 3520 in Ogden, UT at the due date of the 1040 return.